PcloD/vscode-glsl-starter-kit/README.md

 This project provides a workspace file for VS Code.
 Simply click `File > Open Workspace...` and choose `glsl-starter-kit.code-workspace` will do.

 This file contains the path to the images, which are used as textures in your shader.
-Correct the path before and restart VS Code to update environment varaibles.
+Correct the path and restart VS Code to update environment varaibles.

 In "glsl-canvas.textures", the key "0" will map to `uniform sampler2D u_texture_0;`, the key "1" will map to `uniform sampler2D u_texture_1;` etc.